-2. Substance and purpose of the Proposed Instrument
+2. Substance and Purpose of the Instrument

-CROs are not currently subject to formal securities regulatory oversight in Canada.
-However, the conduct of their business may have a significant impact upon credit markets.
-Further, ratings continue to be referred to within securities legislation.
-For both of these reasons, we think it is appropriate to develop a securities regulatory regime for CROs that is consistent with international standards and developments.

-The Proposed Materials, together with the proposed legislative amendments (see below), are intended to implement an appropriate Canadian regulatory regime for CROs.
+CROs play a significant role in the credit markets, and ratings issued by CROs continue to be referred to within securities legislation.
+However, CROs are not currently subject to formal securities regulatory oversight in Canada.
+As a result, we think it is appropriate to develop a securities regulatory regime for CROs that is consistent with international standards and developments.
+The Instrument, together with the related legislative amendments (described below), are intended to implement an appropriate Canadian regulatory regime for CROs.

-3. Summary of Key Changes Made to the Proposed Instrument

-Mandatory Compliance with the IOSCO Code
+We initially published for comment the Instrument, related policies and consequential amendments on July 16, 2010 (the 2010 Proposal).
 The 2010 Proposal would have required that a designated rating organization establish, maintain and ensure compliance with a code of conduct that complies with each provision of the IOSCO Code of Conduct Fundamentals for Credit Rating Agencies (the IOSCO Code).
-Notwithstanding the foregoing, the 2010 Proposal would have permitted a designated rating organization to deviate from a provision or provisions of the IOSCO Code in certain circumstances.
-This is generally referred to as the "comply or explain" approach to the IOSCO Code.
-Indeed, the central concept of the IOSCO Code is the "comply or explain" feature.
+However, in the spirit of the IOSCO Code, the 2010 Proposal would have also permitted a designated rating organization to deviate from a provision or provisions of the IOSCO Code in certain circumstances; this was referred to as a "comply or explain" model.